Dhikr: Dhakir

-Sufi view
+Sufi practice

+Followers of Sufism have two main ways of engaging in dhikr: silent and vocal dhikr.
+Silent dhikr has been considered by many Sufi practitioners to be the best form of dhikr, where dhikr is done silently and in one position without moving the body.
+This method of dhikr allowed it to be done whenever one could, and it avoided showing off as it was privately done.
+Among the biggest advocates for silent dhikr was Baha' al-Dïn Naqshband, and his form of dhikr "...required the practitioners to force internal energy into different parts within the body through concentrating the mind and regulating the breath.
+This was to be undertaken while repeating the verbal formula that constitutes the Islamic profession of faith: 'there is no god but God, and Muhammad is the messenger of God'".
+Each word in the verbal statement was for a specific part of the body, such as the navel or the upper chest.

+The other form of Sufi dhikr is vocal dhikr performed using the tongue and body, where showing off is not considered a primary concern.
+This dhikr could be done privately or within a group, and like the Naqshband dhikr, it emphasized having the verbal invocations ripple throughout the body.
+Similar to the Naqshband practice of dhikr, where specific words were for specific locations of the body, exists the 'four-beat' (chahar iarb) dhikr that is attributed the Kubravï master 'Alï Hamadanï.

-Followers of Sufism often engage in ritualized dhikr ceremonies, the details of which vary between Sufi orders or tariqah.
+Sufis often engage in ritualized dhikr ceremonies that have stemmed from these two types of dhikr, the details of which vary between Sufi orders or tariqah.
+An example of this is the initiation of an applicant, where the repetition of dhikr is a necessary component in the ceremony.
 Each order, or lineage within an order, has one or more forms for group dhikr, the liturgy of which may include recitation, singing, music, dance, costumes, incense, muraqaba (meditation), ecstasy, and trance.
 Common terms for the forms of litany employed include "hizb" (pl. "ahzab"), "wird" (pl. "awrad") and durood.
 An example of a popular work of litany is Dala'il al-Khayrat.
 Another type of group dhikr ceremony that is most commonly performed in Arab countries is called the haḍra (lit. presence).
 A haḍra can draw upon secular Arab genres and typically last for hours.
-Finally, sama` (lit. audition) is a type of group ceremony that consist mostly of recited spiritual poetry and Quranic recitation.
+Finally, sama` (lit. audition) is a type of group ceremony that consists mostly of recited spiritual poetry and Quranic recitation.